Program manager interviews at Google are really challenging. The questions are difficult, specific to Google, and cover a wide range of topics.

 But first, let's focus on more details about the interview steps you'll need to prepare for:

-Once you have your documents together you can submit your application.
-And, if possible, it can also be helpful to get an employee or contact at Google to refer you to the recruiting team internally.
+If possible, it can also be helpful to get an employee or contact at Google to refer you to the recruiting team internally.

 1.1.2 Recruiter phone screen